 If you need to edit your author information, click the button.

-Date of Award - Please use your Commencement (Graduation) date (NOT a defense or submission date) and do NOT add a season.
+Date of Award - Please follow your college's guidelines (either the graduation date or the degree conferral date) and do NOT add a season.

 Access Confirmation - confirm that you made the intended Embargo selection in the previous step.